python-effect/effect/screed.md

 This smells like a pretty powerful pattern.
 Let's explore it some more.

-How would we actually perform this IO?
-Well, the caller would do it.
+Of course we need to actually _perform_ this IO.
+The caller would do it, with a general-purpose function:

     main() ->
       request = get-followers('radix')
       result = perform-io(request)
       print json.decode(result)

+perform-io will be covered more later.

 Right now our get-followers function is not as convenient as it should be.
 Presumably, the Twitter API returns the followers as a string, with some JSON-encoded data.
 That's not a very good result for this operation to have; we don't want our users receiving a string, we would like for them to receive, say, a list of strings of usernames.
 Usually, these kinds of abstractions rely on *performing* the IO, receiving the result, and then further processing it.
-We can follow the lead of asynchronous systems, though, and use callbacks to improve this abstraction, while leaving it purely functional.
+However, we want to keep the IO separate, so we need a way to specify how to process the result of the IO without actually doing the IO.
+We can follow the lead of asynchronous systems and use callbacks to improve this abstraction, while leaving it purely functional.

     get-followers(name) ->
       request = HTTP.GET http://twitter.com/$name/followers
       attach callback to request with result -> [x['name'] for x in json.decode(result)]

-Now, get-followers is returning a composition of the HTTP request and the function to call when the result is available.
+Now, get-followers is returning a composition of the HTTP request and the function to call when the result is available. perform-io will be implemented to invoke callbacks after performing the request they're bound to.
 Now our main function doesn't need to concern itself with the decoding:

     main() ->
       request = get-followers('radix')